kessler/kryptonite/README.md

 A personal cli tool for encryption/decryption

-rc config defaults to "kryptonite", but can be overridden using the first paramter after the command (without --), e.g
+rc config defaults to "kryptonite", but can be overridden using the first paramter before the command (without --), e.g

 ```
-kryptonite encrypt myapp
+kryptonite myapp encrypt
 ```

 ## tools